kubernetes-sigs/cluster-api-provider-aws/docs/creating-multinode-controlplane-clusters.md

 Set up a single instance control plane cluster by following the [getting started guide](docs/getting-started.md).

 ## Growing controlplane into multi-node controlplane.
 At this point, a cluster with a single instance control plane has been created and is responding to `kubectl`.
-Please refer to the 'Using the Cluster' section of the [getting started guide](docs/getting-started.md) for instructions.
-If you are unable to run `kubectl` against the cluster, please follow the 'Troubleshooting' section of the [getting started guide](docs/getting-started.md) to resolve the problem.

 Now that you have a cluster with a single instance control plane, more control plane instances can be added by creating a machine object for each desired control plane machine, one machine at a time.
-1. Copy the following yaml into a file, say `controlplane-machine.yaml`, and for each desired controlplane machine, update `controlplane-machine.yaml` with the machine and cluster name.
+1. Copy the following yaml into a file, say `controlplane-machine.yaml`.
   ```bash
   apiVersion: "cluster.k8s.io/v1alpha1"
   kind: Machine